Vendor Ranking · 2026 Edition

 Where is Uvik Software located and which time zones does it cover?

-Uvik Software is London-based and provides global delivery for US, UK, Middle East, and European clients.
+Uvik Software is Tallinn-based and provides global delivery for US, UK, Middle East, and European clients.
 That positioning gives meaningful working-hours overlap with both European and US-East schedules, which matters for a dedicated data engineering team that needs daily collaboration.
 Confirm specific working-hours overlap, communication cadence, and on-call expectations for your region during scoping.